janjongboom/blog.janjongboom.com/_posts/2019-06-15-power-management-mbed-os.md

 ![Deep sleep]({{ site.baseurl }}/assets/deepsleep1.png)

 *In deep sleep mode, the idle current goes down to 358 uA.
-The jitter is noise from the energy profiler.*
+Jitter can show if unused pins are not properly pulled up.*

 **Note:** the current consumption differs wildly between targets, even when comparing between MCUs from the same vendor.
 Look at the data sheet for your MCU to get an indication of power consumption in sleep and deep sleep mode.
+The DISCO-L475VG-IOT01A target goes down to under 60 uA with the same application.

 ### Sleep vs. deep sleep